-Based on these volumes and capital expenditures, on a capital structure of 70:30 debt to equity and on a return on equity of 18%, Enron assumes a firm transportation tariff of US$0.97/MMBtu.

-Regulations and Tariffs
+Regulations and Tariffs [Send to Blake Franklin for review]

 Regulatory Framework

-GTB and TBG are subject to the regulatory frameworks of Bolivia and Brazil, respectively.
+GTB is subject to the regulatory framework of Bolivia, and TBG is subject to the regulatory framework of Brazil.
 The Bolivian segment of BBPL is an open access system with postage stamp tariffs regulated by SIRESE.
 Information on the regulation of the Bolivian pipeline sector has already been provided for Transredes above.

 The regulation of wholesale natural gas activities in Brazil is still in transition from a formerly closed, monopolistic regime to an open access, market-driven regime.
 The foundation for the transition is Article 177 of the Federal Constitution of 1988, and Law 9478 of August 6, 1997.
 While much progress has been made to establish the conditions of an open, competitive wholesale gas market, the sector requires more specific procedures and regulations.